pr-elhajji/ai-copilot-educator/README.md

-# ai-copilot-educator : AI Copilot for Storytelling and Scenarios - Open Source Project
+# AI Copilot for Storytelling and Scenarios

 ## Mission
 Our mission is to empower teachers and schools with accurate, unbiased, and factual information by leveraging the power of AI.